Top 10 Best Nu-Metal Guitarists

 The Top Ten

-Brian 'Head' Welch Brian Philip Welch, better known by the stage name Head, is an American musician, singer and songwriter.
-He is one of the guitarists and founding member of the nu metal band Korn and his solo project Love and Death.
+Brian Philip Welch, better known by the stage name Head, is an American musician, singer, and songwriter.
+He is one of the guitarists and founding members of the nu metal band Korn.
+Welch also leads the Christian metal band Love and Death, which he formed during his hiatus from Korn.

 He is such an inspiration to me.
 I too was addicted to meth and other things.
 Seeing someone else experience true deliverance is such a blessing.
 I love his music.
 I love hearing someone not be ashamed of where they come from and how it has shaped them.